Waltham Abbey Church Heritage Organ Appeal

 This is a landmark moment which will be welcome news for all our supporters now and will ultimately result in a much improved musical experience in the Abbey.
-The Committee wishes to thank you for your steadfast support in what has been a complex and lengthy process.
+We are grateful to all those who in many different ways have provided steadfast support in what has been a complex and lengthy process.

 New ‘blog’ website launched

-Anticipating the commencement of work on the organ, a ‘blog’ website (http://walthamabbeyorgan.wordpress.com) has been created which will contain regular progress reports.
-This site will allow you to stay up to date more regularly than the newsletters.
-This will also enable the story of the rebuild to reach beyond Waltham Abbey to other churches and online communities.
-We will include photographs from rarely seen dusty corners of the gallery to show why the organ needs repairing and rebuilding. dusty corners of the gallery.
+Anticipating the commencement of work on the organ, a ‘blog’ website (http://walthamabbeyorgan.wordpress.com) has been created which contains regular progress reports.
+This site allows you to stay up to date more regularly than the newsletters and enables the story of the rebuild to reach beyond Waltham Abbey to other churches and online communities.
+You can see photographs from rarely seen dusty corners of the gallery to show why the organ needs repairing and rebuilding.

 Donating to Organ Appeal